-I like SafetyWing, a good insurance perfect for people who, like me, move around a lot, going from one country to another, carry their job with them and often they don’t know their itinerary in advance.
+I like SafetyWing, a good insurance perfect for people who move around a lot, going from one country to another, carry their job with them and often they don’t know their itinerary in advance.

 SafetyWing is a very affordable insurance (it starts at $40 per 4 weeks).
-It is a combination between a great medical insurance for travelers, and an old school travel insurance.
-At the moment, SafetyWing doesn’t cover electronics (so it’s better for those who don’t carry too many valuables with them) and extreme adventure sports – however, they are working on adding these two options in the next couple of months.
+It is a combination between a medical insurance for travelers, and an old school travel insurance.
+SafetyWing doesn’t cover electronics (so it’s better for those who don’t carry too many valuables with them) and extreme adventure sports.

-What I like about it is that it works like a subscription: you pick a start date and can cancel whenever you want.
+It works like a subscription: you pick a start date and can cancel whenever you want.
 There is no maximum duration for your trip (so it’s perfect even if you don’t have a return date set) and you can set up monthly auto-renewal so that you can be sure your coverage won’t expire.
-And instead of paying it all at once for a year (if you are traveling that long) you just pay every month – so you don’t have to shell out a huge chunk of money all at once.
+And instead of paying it all at once for a year (if you are traveling that long) you just pay every month – so you don’t have to shell out a huge chunk of money in one go.

 The actual final monthly cost of SafetyWing depends on a number of factors – ie your age and the countries you will be visiting (it’s going to be more expensive if you plan to visit the US).
-Each quote is personal, so I recommend visiting SafetyWing website to get a quote for your personal backpacker travel insurance.
+Each quote is personal, so I recommend visiting their website to get a quote for your personal backpacker travel insurance.

 One thing I shall point out about claims to SafetyWing is that it works on a $250 USD minimum deductible system.
 In other words, if you have expenses for less than that, you can still file a claim but you will be credited the money back once you reach the minimum threshold of $250.
 I filed a claim for medical expenses in October, for around $125 USD.
 After two full months I received a notice that the claim had been accepted, and I got a credit note (I know, it is awkward).